If you are new to bongs, you might be wondering what exactly you need to get started.

 Many bongs have ice pinches in the neck that let you stack ice cubes above the water chamber.

-As the smoke passes through, it cools down before it reaches the mouthpiece.
-This simple enhancement makes hits less harsh for beginners without requiring additional accessories.
+As the smoke passes through, it cools further before it reaches the mouthpiece.
+This simple feature makes draws less harsh for beginners without requiring additional accessories.

 Screens: Prevent Clogged Downstems

-If your bowl doesn’t have built-in filtration, tiny pieces of herb can pull through and clog your downstem.
-Glass, metal, or ceramic screens prevent this while maintaining high capacity airflow, even after a long period of use.
+If your bowl does not have built-in filtration, tiny pieces of material can pull through and clog your downstem.
+Glass, metal, or ceramic screens prevent this while keeping airflow high, even after long use.

-Some smokers also use a larger nug at the bottom of the bowl as a natural screen.
+Some people also set a larger piece of material at the bottom of the bowl as a natural screen.

 Hemp Wick: A Smarter Way to Light Your Bowl

-Standard lighters use butane, which can add an unwanted taste to your hits.
-Hemp wick, made from beeswax-coated hemp, burns at a lower temperature for a cleaner, more natural smoking experience.
+Standard lighters use butane, which can add an unwanted taste.
+Hemp wick, made from beeswax-coated hemp, burns at a lower temperature for a cleaner, more natural flavor.

 How to Use a Bong Properly

-Using a bong might seem straightforward enough to a beginner — light, inhale, enjoy.
+Using a bong might seem straightforward to a beginner.
+Light, inhale, done.

-More experienced smokers know that even small mistakes can lead to harsher hits, wasted herb, or a messy setup.
-Follow these steps to get the smoothest, most efficient experience every time.
+More experienced users know that even small mistakes can lead to harsher draws, wasted material, or a messy setup.
+Follow these steps for the smoothest, most efficient experience every time.

 Fill Your Bong with the Right Amount of Water

-Put too much liquid, and you’ll be drinking bong water.
-Too little, and you’re not getting proper filtration.
-It’s a fine balance, but you can get it right if you follow this simple procedure:
+Too much and you will be drinking bong water.
+Too little and you are not getting proper filtration.
+It is a fine balance, but you can get it right with this simple routine:

-• Fill the water chamber until the downstem slits are fully submerged (about ½–1 inch above the slits).
+- Fill the water chamber until the downstem slits are fully submerged, about half an inch to an inch above the slits.

 Grind and Pack Your Bowl Correctly

 A medium-fine grind gives the best airflow.
-If you overdo it, you’ll inhale plant material; but you can’t leave the herb too chunky either, or it won’t burn evenly.
-Pack the bowl loosely so air can pass through easily, and if your bowl has a large hole, use a screen or a small nug as a base.
+If you overdo it, you will inhale fine particles; leave it too chunky and it will not burn evenly.
+Pack the bowl loosely so air passes through easily, and if your bowl has a large hole, use a screen or a small piece of material as a base.

 Lighting the Bowl: Cornering for Efficiency

-When smoking with others, practice the cornering technique —only burning a section of the bowl near the end so that everyone gets fresh greens.
-Use a hemp wick for a cleaner taste and less exposure to butane.
+When sharing, practice the cornering technique, only burning a section of the bowl near the edge so everyone gets a fresh corner.
+Use a hemp wick for a cleaner taste and less butane exposure.

 Inhale Slowly, Then Clear the Chamber

-• Once you’re ready, remove the bowl and take a deep pull to clear the smoke.
+- Once you are ready, remove the bowl and take a steady pull to clear the smoke.

 Exhale and Enjoy